JSHZT/JSHZT/README.md

 - 📌: Focusing on Python & C++
 - 🔨: Working on Deep Learning for Computer Vision
-- 🐏: Master’s student at Xidian University, affiliated with the Big Data and Visual Intelligence Institute
+- 🐏: Master’s student at Xidian University
+- 🔨: Affiliated with the Big Data and Visual Intelligence Institute
 - 📱: email:hzt3016@gmail.com